NobodysNightmare/APM-Meter/ReadMe.md

 			The measurement ends when this process terminates.
 			Example: -p notepad.exe

+	--no-skip-begin
+			By default the real apm-measurement starts with the first action after the start-event, use this option to  start all measurement immediately.

 Using convert.py
 ----------------
 This is a minimal python-script to convert the binary logs created by APMConsole into text-files.